Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Introduction

 The first bifurcation on this pathway is always the supercritical Neimark-Sacker bifurcation after which the point $O_+$ becomes saddle-focus of type (1,2) and a stable invariant curve $L$ is born in its neighborhood.
 Further, this curve breaks down giving, at first, a rise of a certain chaotic attractor (with only one positive Lyapunov exponent) and, then, this attractor becomes hyperchaotic.
 The study of accompanying bifurcations is, in fact, the main aim of this part of the paper.

-We note that usually, before the destruction, the curve $L$ becomes resonant: a pair of period-q stable and saddle (2,1) orbits appears on it (inside the corresponding Arnold tongue); in this case the resonant curve is the closure of unstable manifold of the period-q saddle orbit.
+We note that usually, before the destruction, the curve $L$ becomes resonant: a pair of period-$q$ stable and saddle (2,1) orbits appears on it (inside the corresponding Arnold tongue); in this case the resonant curve is the closure of the unstable manifold of the period-$q$ saddle orbit.

-In the paper we consider only the cases of the so-called \textit{strong resonances 1:3 and 1:4} which are the most difficult and exiting.
-Besides, their influence on the organization of corresponding bifurcation diagrams is the most visible (see e.g. Lyapunov diagrams for the map under consideration in Fig.~\ref{ris:Fig10}, where codimension-2 points giving rise to the Arnold tongues with the strong resonances 1:3 and 1:4 are denoted by R$_3$ and R$_4$, respectively).
-In the case of two-dimensional diffeomorphisms, the nongenerated 1:3 resonance leads usually to the global instability \cite{SimoVieiro}, the corresponding invariant curve breaks down without the appearance of stable element of dynamics.
+In the paper we pay special attention to the cases of the so-called \textit{strong resonances 1:3 and 1:4} which are the most difficult and interesting.
+Besides, their influence on the organization of corresponding bifurcation diagrams is the most visible (see e.g. Lyapunov diagrams for the map under consideration in Fig.~\ref{ris:Fig10}, where codimension-two points giving rise to the Arnold tongues with the strong resonances 1:3 and 1:4 are denoted by R$_3$ and R$_4$, respectively).
+In the case of two-dimensional diffeomorphisms, the nongenerated 1:3 resonance leads usually to the global instability \cite{SimoVieiro}, the corresponding invariant curve breaks down without the appearance of stable elements of dynamics.
 However, this is no longer true for three-dimensional maps with not small values of the Jacobian.
 In particular, as is shown in \cite{GGS12, GGKT14}, regular and chaotic attractors can appear in map \eqref{eq:MiraMap} after the destruction of the curve $L$ near the 1:3 resonance.
 In this paper, we show that these attractors can be even hyperchaotic.
-However, they occupy very thin regions in the parameter space, and can appear only for specific (not small) values of the Jacobian $B$, see red-colored regions below the point R$_3$ in Fig.~\ref{ris:Fig10}d.
+However, they occupy very thin regions in the parameter space, and can appear only for specific (not small) values of the Jacobian $B$, see the red-colored regions below the point R$_3$ in Fig.~\ref{ris:Fig10}d.

 As for the 1:4 resonance, we show that, unlike the 1:3 resonance, it responses for the emergence of the most visible Arnold tongue with stable dynamics.
 Inside this tongue, the resonant period-4 stable and saddle (2,1) orbits undergo numerous bifurcations.
 Moreover, a type of these bifurcations essentially depends on values of the Jacobian $B$.